Make accurate decisions at a lower cost

 Analyze a wide range of elements

-Because it has been previously calibrated, TruScan does not require the operator to have knowledge of XRF analysis.
-TruScan can be operated by the drill crew, removing the need for additional staff on site.
+TruScan is set up and calibrated by a qualified geochemist and designed to be operated by Boart Longyear drill crews, TruScan specialized technicians, or the mining client’s technicians.
+When TruScan is operated by Boart Longyear’s drill crew, it removes the long term need for additional staff onsite.
 No additional staff onsite both minimizes the cost to deploy this technology and keeps onsite environmental health and safety (EHS) related risk low.
 In addition, this technology is designed to fit into the normal workflow of Boart Longyear drill crews so there is no decrease in drilling productivity.

 The TruScan unit operates on 110v or 220v power.
 In its peak power demand, it requires less than 15 amps of current.
 The water requirements are approximately 20 liters for every 1000m of core.
 The trailer measures approximately 134 inches (340cm) long without the trailer hitch attachment (196 inches or 498cm with hitch) by 91 inches (231cm) wide (with roller beds in the closed position).
 An additional working area of about 4 feet (122cm) in width is required for loading and unloading of core boxes (core box storage not included).
 Flat level ground is required for operation of this device.